AndyTQ/The-Mars-Platform/README.md

-# The Mars Game Centre
+# The Mars Platform - A mini-game Centre

 #### Instructions for setting up the environment:
 1. Download Android Studio 3.2.1 from https://developer.android.com/studio/